Professor Maggie Kubanyiova

 - Director of Centre for Language Education Research (CLER)

 My current research takes an interest in aesthetic and ethical dimensions of language learning, language teaching and language teacher education.
 I am particularly intrigued by theoretical intersections among linguistics, philosophy and the arts as crucial to re-imagining both the role and the sites of language (teacher) education in diverse societies.
+My current AHRC project brings linguists, philosophers and artists together in a theoretical, methodological and practical exploration of how people of diverse worldviews, past memories and future visions encounter their differences.

 I remain committed to research approaches and methodologies that allow a deep and ethically engaged encounter with specific people in their social worlds.